 Help stop the horror in Syria

-This is the true horror of life in Syria.
-So far, the international community has failed to take effective action to stop the bloodshed.
-Without evidence that such atrocities are happening, it can continue to disregard the scale and gravity of human rights abuses in the country.
-Which is why we must keep researching and documenting: as we continue to show the brutal reality of life in Syria, it will become increasingly difficult for the world to ignore it.
+Without evidence that such atrocities are happening, leaders can continue to disregard the scale and gravity of human rights abuses in Syria.
+Which is why Amnesty International will continue to research and document atrocities such as Yarmouk and as we continue to show the brutal reality of life in Syria, it will become increasingly difficult for the world to ignore it.
+Can you help us continue documenting and researching the experiences of people trying to survive?

 We are calling on the UN Security Council to bring the situation before the International Criminal Court.
 When that time comes, the evidence that you are helping us to collect will be vital in bringing those responsible for war crimes to justice.